backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 **3b.
 Authentication using app-config.yaml**

-If you do not prefer (3a) and optionally like to use a service account, you can	Set the config `techdocs.publisher.azureBlobStorage.credentials.accountName` in follow these steps.	your `app-config.yaml` to the your account name.
+If you do not prefer (3a) and optionally like to use a service account, you can follow these steps.

-To get credentials, access the Azure Portal and go to "Settings > Access Keys", and get your Storage account name and Primary Key.
+To get credentials, access the Azure Portal and go to "Settings > Access Keys", and get your Storage account name and Primary Key. https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key for more details.

-https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key
-for more details.